Technology

 When you drop a video into FrameQuery, the goal is simple: turn an opaque media file into something you can search with plain English.

-What happens during processing
+What happens during indexing

 -